Siphocranion macranthum

 What traditional systems uses this plant?

-This plant, Siphocranion macranthum, is historically utilized by indigenous communities in the Amazonian regions of Brazil for its medicinal properties, specifically as a treatment for skin ailments and digestive issues.
+This plant, Siphocranion macranthum, is traditionally utilized by indigenous communities in parts of Africa as a medicinal resource for treating various physical ailments.

 What are the pharmacological activities of Siphocranion macranthum?